18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Who ya gonna ask?

 The above three clubs and lots of other local resources are on my Monterey County Bike Shops, Services, Clubs, and Resources page.
-Here are just three of the many cyclists from that page who have solid tips to share.
-(See more details there.)
+Here are just three of the many from that page who are very knowledgeable and have reliable tips to share.
+(See more details about them on the resources page.)

-1. Jan Valencia (on Twitter @jvalen) has been a terrific help to visiting and local cyclists for many years, both as Velo Club Monterey’s Answer Man and informally.
+1. Jan Valencia (on Twitter @jvalen) has been a terrific help to visitors and locals for many years, both as Velo Club Monterey’s Answer Man and informally.
 Contact him via the Velo Club Monterey website.
-Weekdays, Jan bike commutes from Seaside to Salinas, where he has a business.
-Weekends?
-He bikes more!
-Jan and his wife, Cath Tendler-Valencia, cover a lot of miles and have many route and other tips to share.

 Frank Henderson